zhouqingyi616/SAFT/README.md

 # SAFT: shotgun advancing front technique
-Code for paper "SAFT: shotgun advancing front technique for massively parallel mesh generation on GPU".
+Code for paper ***"SAFT: shotgun advancing front technique for massively parallel mesh generation on GPU"***.

-SAFT is a **front-based** parallel advancing front algorithm that runs on **single GPU**.
+***SAFT*** is a **front-based** parallel advancing front algorithm that runs on **single GPU**.

-Right now our implementation only supports **2D triangular mesh**.
-However by modifying the rules utilized when generating new elements, SAFT can be readily applied to non-triangular mesh / 3D mesh.
+Right now our implementation only includes **2D triangular mesh**.
+However by modifying the rules utilized when generating new elements, SAFT can be readily applied to non-triangular mesh / 3D mesh, so long as you're following the advancing front framework.

 This work has been done under the supervision of Prof. Zongfu Yu, as well as Prof. Qiqi Wang.
 Thanks a lot for their help!